geoffsweeney/wine-recommender/README.md

 *   **`SommelierCoordinator` (Orchestration Agent):** The central brain, orchestrating the entire workflow.
 It uses `sendMessageAndWaitForResponse` for critical steps where a response is expected, and `publishToAgent` for "fire and forget" messages.
 *   **`EnhancedAgentCommunicationBus`:** The central nervous system for all inter-agent communication.
 It handles message routing, manages `correlationId`s for request-response matching, and ensures callbacks are correctly managed.
 It automatically sends responses when handlers return a `Result` with data.
+*   **`PromptManager`:** A core service responsible for centralizing, versioning, and templating all LLM prompts.
+It ensures type-safe variable injection, direct schema validation, and efficient prompt retrieval through caching.
 *   **Specialized Agents:** (`InputValidationAgent`, `UserPreferenceAgent`, `LLMPreferenceExtractorAgent`, `RecommendationAgent`, `LLMRecommendationAgent`, `ShopperAgent`, `ExplanationAgent`, `FallbackAgent`) Each agent has a specific role and communicates with the `SommelierCoordinator` and other agents via the `EnhancedAgentCommunicationBus`.
 *   **`correlationId`:** A unique identifier crucial for linking requests to their corresponding responses across asynchronous agent interactions.
 It ensures that the correct callback is triggered when a response is received.
 *   **`conversationId`:** Maintains the overall context of a user's interaction across multiple turns and agent calls.